guildai/guildai/guild/tests/uat/simple-example.md

       rundir: .
       test: no
     <exit 0>

+Note the command, which uses the Python intreper (not listed explicitly above) to run the script directly.

 The run writes a number of scalars, which we can view as info with the `-S` option: